getsentry/gib-potato/README.md

 # GibPotato 🥔

-_From all the slack Bots that where ever made, this is one of them_
+_From all the Slack Bots that were ever made, this is one of them_